-For some reason I am completely and hopelessly unable to sleep in.
-I’ve spent years thinking that I must possess some genetic mutation that explains this bizarre anomaly.
-Whether I climb into bed at 9 PM or 2 AM, as consistent as a Swiss train schedule, my eyes pop open at 6:45 in the morning.
+For some reason I am completely unable to sleep in.
+I’ve spent years thinking that I must possess a genetic mutation that explains this bizarre anomaly.
+Whether I climb into bed at 9 PM or 2 AM, my eyes pop open at 6:45 in the morning.
 Recently I came to the realization that rather than being a sign of abnormality this may merely be a reflection of my obsession with breakfast.

 When breakfast comes in the form of these Vegan Banana-Coconut Pancakes it’s hard not to bound out of bed.
 Particularly if you’re lucky enough to live with someone who programmed the coffee maker.

 - 2 teaspoons baking powder (Hain brand or homemade for corn-free)

 - 1/4 teaspoon sea salt

 - 1 very ripe banana, mashed